History Program Contacts

 The Associate Degree for Transfer (ADT) student completion requirements (as stated in SB1440 law):

-(1) Complete a minimum of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:
+(1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:

 (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.